sanjsingh07/Domi-chain/docs/src/wallet-guide/solflare.md

 You may split an existing stake account into two stake accounts.
 Click on the address of a stake account controlled by your wallet, and under the Actions bar, click "Split".
-Specify the amount of ANLOG tokens you want to split.
+Specify the amount of SOL tokens you want to split.
 This will be the amount of tokens in your new stake account and your existing stake account balance will be reduced by the same amount.
 Splitting your stake account allows you to delegate to multiple different validators with different amounts